 Puna region: between ocean and lava flows

 The Puna area, located at the eastern end of Big Island, is a land of fire.
 It is here that one of the most unstable areas of the Hawaiian archipelago can be found: the Lower East Rift zone.
-Behind this name lies a fault system directly connected to Kilauea (see our article on the Volcanoes National Park).
+Behind this name lies a fault system directly connected to Kilauea.

-In this article, we propose to take a tour of the Puna region to discover the volcanic phenomena that have reshaped the landscape of this area that has been scarred by successive eruptions.
+In this article, we propose to go around the Puna region to discover the volcanic phenomena that have reshaped the landscape of this area that has been scarred by successive eruptions.
 We will start with the black sand beaches, then the lava flows, without forgetting to stop along the coast to reveal magnificent viewpoints on the Pacific Ocean.

 The beaches of the Puna region, like most of the points of interest in this article, are located along Highway 137, a beautiful road that is worth the detour and that runs along the steep coast of the island, dotted with lava fields and tropical vegetation.
 Here one will find only black sand beaches, formed as a result of erosion from successive lava flows.
 The contrast between the green of the vegetation, the deep blue of the Pacific and the black of the flows is a delight for the eyes!